Arjun Kannan product / systems / signal

 What have I built before ResiDesk?

-Before ResiDesk I worked at Climb Credit and BlackRock.
-At Climb, annual loan volume grew from $1 million to $300 million.
-At BlackRock, a retail analytics product went from $0 to $40 million ARR in its first year.
+I worked at Climb Credit and BlackRock.
+At Climb, I helped grow annual loan volume from $1 million to $300 million.
+At BlackRock, I built a retail analytics product that reached $40 million ARR in its first year.

 What do I usually write and speak about?

-Mostly AI products, agent workflows, LLM evaluation, product loops, and the difference between a good demo and a system that survives contact with real work.
-The recent 20for20 talk used resident conversations across 30,000+ units in 11 states as the starting point.
+How AI products actually hold up in practice: agent workflows, LLM evaluation, product loops, and what separates a compelling demo from something that works on a Tuesday afternoon.
+My recent 20for20 talk started with resident conversations across 30,000+ units in 11 states.

 What is my view on AI?